Sales Retention: Will You Be Able to Keep Your Superstars in 2021?

 3. Create an Irresistible Sales Culture

-Of course people care about financial rewards.
+Of course sales people care about financial rewards.
 But just as you would tell your salesforce, “competing on price” is rarely an effective or sustainable long-term strategy.

-Even though 2020 is in the rearview mirror, we know that there will always be more disruptions and more challenges around the corner.
+Even though 2020 is behind us, we know that there will always be more disruptions and challenges around the corner.
 That’s just the reality of business and life.
-But when people can find meaning in what they do and see the value in what they provide to customers, they’ll be energized and engaged by the work.
-That’s what builds loyalty — among employees as well as customers.
+But when people can see the value in what they provide to customers, they’ll be energized and engaged.
+This is what builds loyalty among employees as well as customers.

 Focus on these three steps and you’ll not only retain your top salespeople.
 You’ll help everyone build the mindset, beliefs and inner drive to go beyond their preconceived limitations and achieve more.
 Not just for themselves, but for the company and the customer.
 What a way to start fresh in 2021!